Weeks-UNC/RNAvigate/docs/loading-data.md

 RNAvigate is built around the `Sample` object, which is used to define the data files that are associated with a particular experimental sample or a particular RNA.
 Creating a `Sample` and providing data files will load each of your data files and store the data as Python objects.
-The Data objects allow access to all of the visualization and analysis tools RNAvigate has to offer.
+These data objects allow access to all of the visualization and analysis tools RNAvigate has to offer.
 Here is how to create a sample: